 To be successful in the Learning Lab, an artist must have an existing creative practice or career; however, it need not be an artist’s only or full-time pursuit.

-Artists will be selected by CPCP.
-The application process will be informed by the cohort of local mentor organizations.
-Participants will be selected using the following criteria: expressed interest in community and/or experience working in a community setting; openness to collaboration; demonstration of an established artistic practice; and commitment to equity.
-Selected artists will be notified by November 19.
+CPCP will select artist participants using the following criteria: expressed interest in community and/or experience working in a community setting; openness to collaborative co-design; demonstration of an established artistic practice; and commitment to racial equity.
+Selected artists will be notified in December 2019.

-Artists will also need to be available for phone and in person coaching sessions and meetings with their community partners between January and June 2019.
+Artists will also need to be available for phone and in person coaching sessions and meetings with their paired nonprofit between April 2020 and May 2021.
 These meetings and coaching sessions will be scheduled at a convenient time for all parties.
-Artist project funding opportunities will be made available after January 10, 2019, but are not directly connected to the Learning Lab sessions.
+Project funding will be made available after June 2020.